HA-VLN 2.0: An Open Benchmark and Leaderboard for Human-Aware Navigation in Discrete and Continuous Environments with Dynamic Multi-Human Interactions: Experiments

 \section{Experiments}

 \textbf{Evaluation Metrics.}~We evaluate performance on the HA-VLN 2.0 benchmark using two suites of metrics. \textbf{(1) Social compliance.} To assess social awareness, we use \emph{Total Collision Rate} (TCR) and \emph{Collision Rate} (CR).
 TCR measures the overall frequency of collisions, while CR reflects the proportion of socially inappropriate interactions. \textbf{(2) Navigation accuracy.} We report \emph{Navigation Error} (NE) and \emph{Success Rate} (SR).
-A trajectory is deemed successful under SR not only when the agent stops sufficiently close to the goal~\cite{anderson2018vision}, but also when it demonstrates effective obstacle avoidance.
-Formal definitions of these metrics are provided in Appendix~\ref{Appx.exp-eval-metrics}.
-We evaluate agents in two settings: \textbf{(1)} We assess the performance of HA-VLN 2.0 agents alongside several top agents on the \textbf{HA-VLN 2.0 benchmark}, utilizing both \textbf{HA-VLN-CE (continuous)} and \textbf{HA-VLN-DE (discrete)} (Sec.~\ref{sec.exp-benchmark-havln2.0}).
+A trajectory is deemed successful under SR not only when the agent stops sufficiently close to the goal~\cite{anderson2018vision}, but also when it demonstrates effective obstacle avoidance. \textbf{Experimental Setup.}~We evaluate agents in two settings: \textbf{(1)} We assess the performance of HA-VLN 2.0 agents alongside several top agents on the \textbf{HA-VLN 2.0 benchmark}, utilizing both \textbf{HA-VLN-CE (continuous)} and \textbf{HA-VLN-DE (discrete)} (Sec.~\ref{sec.exp-benchmark-havln2.0}).
 We conduct extensive analysis and ablation studies examining key factors including continuous versus discrete settings, cross-domain generalization capabilities, human presence and interaction enrichment, step size variations, and sensor modality configurations.
-These analyses investigate their respective impacts on human-aware navigation performance and reveal complementary knowledge between the DE and CE approaches. \textbf{(2)} We deploy and evaluate HA-VLN 2.0 agents in real-world robotic scenarios across diverse layouts (office spaces, living rooms, hallways, and lobbies) with free-moving human volunteers (Sec.~\ref{sec:maintext-validation-leaderboard}, Appendix~\ref{Appx.exp-real-world}).
+These analyses investigate their respective impacts on human-aware navigation performance and reveal complementary knowledge between DE and CE approaches. \textbf{(2)} We deploy and evaluate HA-VLN 2.0 agents in real-world scenarios across diverse layouts (offices, living rooms, hallways, and lobbies) with free-moving human volunteers (Sec.~\ref{sec:maintext-validation-leaderboard}).